rfbergeron/bompiler/IDEAS.md

 Labels have their own namespace.
 Structures and unions share a namespace separate from other types of declarations, and functions and objects share a namespace.

+## Struct padding
+The auxiliary info for struct should include a way to record the amount of extra padding that each field needs.
+The padding value for a member specifies the number of extra bits to be inserted before their storage location in the struct.
+When defining a structure, the memory offset given the current size of the structure is compared with the alignment requirements of the member being added.
+If this value does not meet alignment requirements, padding bytes are added until the current structure size matches, at which point the member is registered with the current memory address, and, if necessary, the alignment requirements of the structure are raised to match that of the member.
+The first member of the structure will always have zero padding bytes.

 ## Increment and decrement
 These operators must have an lval argument.
 Postfix and prefix versions must